jordan4ibanez/Formine/README.md

 # fortran_thing
  I realized I never posted any fortran stuff to my github so here it is.

-Also this is hand coded while looking at the glfw source code and docs so you'll have to excuse any mistakes.
+Also this is hand coded while looking at the glfw, opengl, stb, and luajit source code and docs so you'll have to excuse any mistakes.

+This is written in Fortran 2003 up to 2018.
+Basically whatever my compiler (gfortran) allows.

 Come join the Fortran Discord: https://discord.gg/tfn3M28ppP